emilps/fjelltg/src/pages/product/2020-03-23-evaporators.md

 infobox1: >-
-  Today we focus on cookers and dryer technology, and have chosen to cooperate with EPCON Evaporation Technology AS for deliveries of MVR Evaporators, and promotes their excellent high grade technology to our customers.
+  Today we focus on cookers and dryer technology, and have chosen to cooperate with EPCON Evaporation Technology AS for deliveries of MVR Evaporators, and promote their excellent high grade technology to our customers.
 smallimage: /img/whe-optim.jpg
 fullwidthimage: /img/waste-heat-evaporator-tokyo-optim.jpg
 description2: >-